Toddler development at 12-15 months: what’s happening

 - uses one hand a lot more than the other.

-You should see a child health professional if you notice that your child has lost skills they had before.
+See a child health professional if you notice that your toddler has lost skills they had before.